LuxxamedEntwicklung/soupTestReport/README.md

 # soupTestReport

 In this reporistory we store all sout test reports and their report history.
 When a new test for the same soup is done it shows up as new report with a new change date.
 Soup Test Reports are in full Git control.

+In the reports

+- [ ] means test is not done or not passed
+- [x] means test is done and passed